chrishayesmu/XCOM-Companion/README.md

 ### Updates

 When you start XCOM Companion, it will automatically check for updates and notify you if there are any.
+It will also check again every 30 minutes afterwards.
 If for some reason this doesn't seem to be working, you can always return here and download the latest release manually.

 ## Current features